Changissnz/nu_merchant_principal/README.md

 In standard English dictionaries, "pride" has an alternative
 definition: a pack of lions.
-For continuation into another aspect of pride's coupling with perception, The condition of the being being the lion is extended to any sentience that operates by group-like principles.
+For continuation into another aspect of pride's coupling with perception, the condition of the being being the lion is extended to any sentience that operates by group-like principles.
+Theoretically, metrics for tight-knittedness of a pride have the expectation of outputting non-null values.
+Factors are present in a pride for its members to continue co-relations not of a sour tone, sweet only on the tongues of feudalists.